-Your lawn is an identifier to your home.
-Because a lawn is the first thing a person sees about a house, it’s essential to keep your yard looking green.
+Your lawn is an identifier of your home.
+Because a lawn is the first thing a person sees about a house, keeping your yard looking green is essential.
 One way to keep your grass green is to aerate your lawn.
 Aeration is the process of punching holes into the ground and removing plugs of soil.
 You can’t just poke holes in the ground and hope for the best.
 The plugs of earth have to be removed for the process to work as it should.
 Just ask your landscapers in Boston.

 When you aerate your lawn, you give the roots of your grass the ability to grow deeper.
 By roots growing deeper, you give your lawn a sturdier base to grow from.
 It won’t take long.
-Check the spots where you removed plugs of dirt, In only a few weeks, you’ll be able to see the roots using that space to grow into the earth.
+Check the spots where you removed plugs of dirt.
+In only a few weeks, you’ll be able to see the roots using that space to grow into the earth.

 Benefits the Soil

 There is a bevy of soil benefits to aerating your lawn.
 Aeration reduces compaction in the soil, which prevents compaction on the roots.
 Another advantage for your soil is the natural increase of organic material.
 Now that your lawn is getting more oxygen and sunlight, organic materials are building in your soil.